-Vascular experts Guy Lancellotti, MD, chief or surgery at Kent Hospital and Garima Dosi, MD, vascular surgeon at Kent Hospital, manage each patient’s condition through individualized care plans that involve behavior change, medication management, and/or surgical procedures.
+Vascular experts Guy Lancellotti, MD, chief of surgery at Kent Hospital, and Garima Dosi, MD, vascular surgeon at Kent Hospital, and affiliated with Brigham and Women’s Hospital manage each patient’s condition through individualized care plans that involve behavior change, medication management, and/or surgical procedures.

 Aneurysms can occur throughout the body including the aorta, extremity blood vessels, the stomach, abdomen, kidneys, or spleen.
 Once an aneurysm is detected, its size and potential risk are monitored through regular ultrasounds.

 The treatment goal is to avoid an aneurysm rupture by directly repairing the weakened artery or placing a stent, allowing blood flow to bypass the aneurysm and avoiding further expansion of the bulging artery.